 7. BABY NAME DESPERATION: By now you’ve used all the ideas you love for first and middle names and mocked everything else.
 You’re so desperate for suggestions you’ve taken to the internet.
 And it’s ugly out there.
 A couple recently named their child Like.
 As in the Facebook term.
 Lord help us.

-EDITED TO SAY: For an update on baby #4, look here!
+EDITED TO SAY: For an update on baby #4, his name, and more look here!